Deeling20/postgres-operator-examples/README.md

  number of events for sysbench.
 Default is `1000`.
 - `-t <sysbench threads>`:
  number of threads for sysbench.
 Default is `100`.
+ Refer (general-command-line-options in Sysbench)[https://github.com/akopytov/sysbench/blob/master/README.md#general-command-line-options] for more details on events and threads options.
 - `-w <password>`:
  PostgreSQL password.
 This option is required.
-- `-E <table1=events1,table2=events2,...>`: Specify a comma-separated list of table=events pairs to override the default events for specific tables.
+- `-E <table1=events1,table2=events2,...>`:
+ Specify a comma-separated list of table=events pairs to override the default events for specific tables.